 Shetland has a long history of welcoming visitors from all over the world to our island home and tourism is an important part of our economy.
 We love meeting people!
-But, for the time being at least, we've had to make a few changes.

-And remember, this guidance could change depending on the latest COVID-19 situation in the rest of the country.
+And remember, this guidance could change depending on the latest Covid-19 situation in the rest of the country.
 Please keep an eye on our website and social media for the latest updates.

 If you are planning to visit Shetland by yacht or small boat, please see the latest guidance from Shetland Islands Council.